-View recorded lectures and tutorial weekly on Carmen modules.
+Students must complete the assigned readings before each class to be prepared to participate.
+When available, view recorded lectures and tutorial weekly on Carmen modules.
 Lecture videos will be approximately 20 minutes long (sometimes more).
 Students will be responsible for readings.